 As demand for healthy and safe ways to shop continues to increase, experts predict this broader shift to contactless payments will likely stick.
 This means businesses, including parking operations, will need to offer digital experiences moving forward.
 While the switch to cashless payments can seem daunting at first, these forms of payment can often lead to increased spend, operational efficiency and customer satisfaction.

 Contactless payments will be important for the parking industry post pandemic

 With fear surrounding mass transit and ride sharing as cities begin to re-open, most agree that driving will be the preferred form of transportation post pandemic.
-This creates an opportunity for the parking industry to innovate and expand digital offerings.
+This creates an opportunity for the parking industry to innovate and expand digital offerings including mobile pay parking.
 In a city like Chicago that has reached 70% app utilization since the launch of the Passport Parking app, the challenge becomes identifying new and innovative ways to offer safe payment options for the unbanked.